 Together with agroforestry and forest conservation, we support the experimentation of innovative agroecological practices that help generating additional benefits for farmers and the ecosystems.

 The System of Rice Internsification (SRI) has received the Olam Prize for Innovation in Food Security at the 3rd Global Science Conference on Climate Smart Agriculture in Montpellier, France.
 Using climate-smart methodology, the SRI is a game-changer.
 This low impact micro-farming enables the increase of yields by 20-50% whilst reducing farmers’ costs.
-Knowing that the livelihood of over a billion people depends upon rice production, this practice is an outstanding innovation that we experiment with farmers in Thailand
+Knowing that the livelihood of over a billion people depends upon rice production, this practice of agroecology is an outstanding innovation that we experiment with farmers in Thailand

 Rice ducking is a system of rice production invented by a Japanese farmer: Takao Furuno.
 By releasing ducks into rice paddies, Furuno has achieved a higher rice yield with much less labor and financial outlay, while at the same time maintaining environmentally sustainable agriculture.
 Advantages are that the ducks eat weeds (which means weeds do not need to be removed by hand), they also eat insects, the ducks' droppings provide nourishment for the growing rice. and the ducks, while moving among the plants, are constantly paddling the water and thus prevent too much settling, such as sediments, at the bottom of the paddies.
 The ducks also eat golden snails, which are a serious threat to rice.
 And the final advantage is that ducks provide an acceptable level of stress so that the plants can grow stronger and healthier.
 For ducks, rice paddies are excellent environments because they provide both water and food as well as a hiding place from predators.
 And finally, people will eat the ducks as a complementary source of protein.